ruping/TRUP/README.md

 Options
 ---
-check the options by running the program without options all with ``--help``.
+check the options by running the program without options or with ``--help``.

 Contact